Could bread be the cause of your infertility?

 One of the theories is that the damage to the intestinal wall can lead to a lot of nutrient malabsorption.
 When the intestines can’t properly absorb nutrients like zinc, selenium, iron, Vitamin D…it leads to lowered hormone production and those hormones often don’t get signaled at the right time.

-There is also the fact that celiac is an auto immune disease meaning that the immune system begins to attack parts of your body, which can be anything from your thyroid to pancreas, to even the placental tissue.
+There is also the fact that celiac is an autoimmune disease meaning that the immune system begins to attack parts of your body, which can be anything from your thyroid to the pancreas, to even the placental tissue.

 Gluten may also cause inflammation in the body.
 This inflammation sends the signal that the body is in danger.
 Your body then, being very intelligent, will focus on what it needs for survival – and reproduction is not necessary for your survival.